 We did a lot of that in Taiwan so we bought insurance policies for this trip.
 But if all you’ll be doing is just eating and shopping in Taipei for a few days, then you may not really need it.

 We buy travel insurance from SafetyWing or Heymondo.
 They’re popular travel insurance companies used by many long-term travelers.
 Click on the link to get a free quote from SafetyWing or Heymondo.
 Get 5% off on Heymondo if you use our link.

 8. Bring the Right Power Adapter

 Taiwan has Type A and Type B electrical outlets so be sure to bring the right power adapters for your devices.
 Electrical voltage is 110V and the standard frequency is 60Hz.

 I’m definitely not an expert on Hualien but I do hope that you find this post useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any questions or suggestions, then please feel free to let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and have an awesome time exploring Taroko National Park!

 These are some of the things we brought with us to Hualien.
-For a full list of our travel gear, check out our “What’s in Our Backpack?” post.
+Have a look inside our backpack to see what other gear we use.
 (NOTE: The following links are Amazon affiliate links.)

-This article contains affiliate links.
+This Hualien travel guide contains affiliate links.
 What that means is we’ll earn a small commission if you make a booking at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!